BenSernau/Technical-Writing-Portfolio/README.md

 ### Purpose

-A discussion of how to create level-by-level arenas in the context of game development
+Describes the internal mechanics behind a generator of level-by-level arenas

 ### Audience